worsco/balena-sound/README.md

 ### Setup the Raspberry Pi

 * Sign up for or login to the [balenaCloud dashboard](https://dashboard.balena-cloud.com)
-* Create an application, be sure to select the correct device type for your Raspberry Pi
+* Create an application, selecting the correct device type for your Raspberry Pi (we recommend setting the type as Raspberry Pi 1/Zero as your application will then be compatible with the Pi 1/Zero as well as all devices that were released afterward).
 * Add a device to the application, enabling you to download the OS
 * Flash the downloaded OS to your SD card with [balenaEtcher](https://balena.io/etcher)
 * Power up the Pi and check it's online in the dashboard